astronomer/astronomer/tests/README.md

     path: /
 ```

-This gives us an interactive playground with our tests that we can try out assertions, data reformatting with `jmespath.search` or comprehensions, etc..
+This gives us an interactive playground for our tests where we can try out assertions, data reformatting with `jmespath.search` or comprehensions, etc..

 ### Where to go from here